Theme-Fusion/Localization-l10n/README.md

 # Avada Translations

-In this repository, you can find translations for allcomponents of the [Avada Website Builder](https://avada.com/) products, and contribute translations for your own language.
+In this repository, you can find translations for all components of the [Avada Website Builder](https://avada.com/) products, and contribute translations for your language.

 ## Who maintains this repository